 Spine surgery is done to improve pain from degenerative or herniated discs as well as joint mediated pain.
 Decompressions/discectomies involve removing the lamina in the back of the vertebrae to make more room for the nerve roots.
 Fusions, broadly, involving fusing two vertebrae together.

 Most back pain originates in the lower back, the lumbar spine.
 This is because this five-vertebrae section of the lower spine takes the highest loads, as it carries most of the weight of our bodies.
-Still, most of these cases can be resolved through non-surgical means, such as physical therapy or anti-inflammatory medications.
+Still, most of these cases can be resolved through Minimally invasive means, such as physical therapy or anti-inflammatory medications.

-Sometimes if the pain has not diminished after months of non-surgical treatment spine/back surgery may be necessary to help you return to a normal life.
+Sometimes if the pain has not diminished after months of Minimally invasive treatment spine/back surgery may be necessary to help you return to a normal life.
 Most of these procedures are minimally invasive, such as a microdiscectomy for a herniated disc.
 Fusions, which can be done minimally invasive as well, for degenerative disc disease, fractures or slips, but can be more involved and create longer recovery periods.

 Relief of chronic pain is the main benefit.
 That is usually the singular goal of these procedures.
 If your pain has become persistent and disabling, it needs to be addressed.
 Otherwise, without surgical intervention, the patient’s quality-of-life may be affected.
 They may be unable to perform the activities that he once enjoyed, or even simple activities such as walking the dog.

 In addition to pain relief, successful back surgery can allow a person to return to activities they have been forced to stop.
 Sleeping, which can become greatly affected by back and neck pain, can be restored.

 Who Is A Good Candidate For Spine Surgery?